thegreatsunra/sawtooth-cloud-init/README.md

 6) Search within `scripts/cloud-init.txt` and replace the following placeholder strings with your desired values:

-* `__username__` - the username of the primary admin user that will be created on the server (e.g. `dane`)
-* `__full_name__` - the full name of the primary admin user (e.g. `Dane Petersen`)
 * `__email@domain.tld__` - the email address of the primary admin user
-* `__domain.tld__` - the domain for your website that will be hosted by nginx (e.g. `thegreatsunra.com`)
 * `__temporary_password_change_me_immediately__` - a temporary, throwaway password that will live forever on your server in your `cloud-init` script and **you will immediately change upon logging into the server**

-7) Save `scripts/cloud-init.txt`, select all, and copy it to your clipboard
+7) Save `scripts/01-cloud-init.txt`, select all, and copy it to your clipboard

-#### Digital Ocean
+### Digital Ocean

 1) Log in to Digital Ocean

 2) Create a new droplet

-3) Under "Select additional options" check the box for "User data" and paste in the contents of `scripts/cloud-init.txt`
+3) Under "Select additional options" check the box for "User data" and paste in the contents of `scripts/01-cloud-init.txt`

+4) If you want to create a multi-node Sawtooth validator network, increase the number under "How many droplets?" accordingly

-4) Click "Create" and wait a few moments as Digital Ocean creates your new droplet
+5) Click "Create" and wait a few moments as Digital Ocean creates your new droplet

-5) Once Digital Ocean finishes creating your droplet, copy the IP address for your droplet
+6) Once Digital Ocean finishes creating your droplet, copy the IP address for your droplet

-#### Prepare manual commands
+### Prepare manual commands

-1) Open `scripts/manual-commands.example.txt` in a text editor and **save it as a new file named `manual-commands.txt`**
+1) Open `scripts/02-manual-commands.example.txt` in a text editor and **save it as a new file named `02-manual-commands.txt`**

-2) Perform a search-and-replace on `scripts/manual-commands.txt`, and replace the following values with the values you used in your `cloud-init` script, and the values provided by Digital Ocean when creating your droplet
+2) Perform a search-and-replace on `scripts/02-manual-commands.txt`, and replace the following values with the values you used in your `cloud-init` script, and the values provided by Digital Ocean when creating your droplet

-3) Save `scripts/manual-commands.txt`
+3) Save `scripts/02-manual-commands.txt`

-4) Open `scripts/sawtooth-commands.example.txt` in a text editor and **save it as a new file named `sawtooth-commands.txt`**

-5) Perform a search-and-replace on `scripts/sawtooth-commands.txt`, and replace any `__PLACEHOLDER__` values with their actual values

-6) Save `scripts/sawtooth-commands.txt`

-#### SSH
+4) Perform the above steps on `scripts/03-sawtooth-seed-commands.example.txt`, `scripts/03-sawtooth-seed-commands.example.txt`, and `scripts/04-sawtooth-commands.txt`

+### SSH into your server

-1) SSH into your new server using the user `sawtooth` and the IP address provided by Digital Ocean
+1) SSH into your new server (or one of your new servers) using the user `sawtooth` and the IP address provided by Digital Ocean

 ```bash
 ssh sawtooth@__SERVER_IP__
 ```

-2) Go line-by-line through `scripts/manual-commands.txt`, pasting each command into the Terminal to run it on your server like some kind of animal
+2) Go line-by-line through `scripts/02-manual-commands.txt`, pasting each command into the Terminal to run it on your server like some kind of animal

+3) Go line-by-line through `scripts/03-sawtooth-seed-commands.txt`, pasting each command into the Terminal

+4) If you're creating a multi-node Sawtooth validator network, **log into another one of your servers** and go line-by-line through `scripts/03-sawtooth-peer-commands.txt`.
+Repeat this process for each (non-seed) server in your network

-3) Go line-by-line through `scripts/sawtooth-commands.txt`, pasting each command into the Terminal to run it on your server like some kind of animal
+5) Finally, go line-by-line through `scripts/04-sawtooth-commands.txt`, pasting each command into the Terminal.
+Some of the commands you will run on each server in your Sawtooth validator network, while other commands you will only run on a single server

 ## License